pranav-pillai04/football-vision-ai-tracking/README.md

 Football Vision – AI Player Tracking System

-An AI-based computer vision system for real-time player and ball tracking in football match footage.
+An AI-based computer vision system for player and ball tracking in football match footage.

 Features
 - YOLOv8 for object detection